 ) is a herbaceous perennial plant from the dogbane and milkweed family.
 It is native to the Northeastern United States and Canada, however it is found throughout the United States.
 Hemp dogbane is considered to be a weedy plant and has an underground root system that allows it to spread rapidly.
 The plant got it's name from when native Americans use to use its strong silky fibers from the stems, used to make netting, rope, and other materials.
 The plant begins growing in late spring or early summer.

-Hemp dogbane contains cyanogenic glycosides, which are toxic to chicken if ingested under certain conditions.
+Hemp dogbane contains cardiac glycosides, which are toxic to birds.
 Both dried and green plants are toxic.

 What Hemp Dogbane Looks Like

 - Height: Grows to 1 to 2 meters tall.

 - Flowers: Panicles of small, white, flat-headed to dome-shaped, 5-petaled flowers spanning 1 to 3 inches in diameter terminate from the upper stems and some lateral stems.
 The flower petals are ovate to oval in shape and have a sweet fragrant.
 It's flowers bloom from July to August.

 - Stems: Light green to red, terete, glabrous, and sometimes glaucous; contain a milky latex.

 - Leaves: Pairs of opposite leaves that are 1 to 3 inches in length develop along the stems.
 Each leaf is broadly elliptic to broadly elliptic-oblong in shape, with smooth margins.
 The upper portion of the leaves are medium green initially, and turn yellow in the fall.